r-rocha/jsPsych-in-Qualtrics/mkdocs/github-pages.md

 ---

 ## Step 1.
-Fork the jsPsych repository
+Fork the (old) jsPsych repository (NOTE: I'm NOT using the latest/official version!)

-Go to [the jsPsych repository](https://github.com/jspsych/jsPsych) and click the `Fork` button to copy the repo to your account.
+Go to [my previously-forked jsPsych v6.1.0 repository](https://github.com/kywch/jsPsych) and click the `Fork` button to copy the repo to your account.

 ![Fork the jsPsych repository](img/github-pages-Step1_Fork_the_jsPsych_repo.jpg)